webtoknow/fx-trading-app/Week_06/Theory/README.md

 ### Forms and Validations

-- an Angular Form needs a class for logic and a template for the user
-- forms have to block invalid data to be sent
-- validations on client side guide the user and avoid useless requests
-- there are 2 ways of creating Angular forms: **Template-driven** and **Reactive (model-driven)**
-- none of these is wrong
+- Angular forms are essential for creating user interfaces, blocking invalid data, guiding users, and avoiding unnecessary requests.
-- both are using **FormGroup** and **FormControl** building blocks
+- There are two ways to create Angular forms: Template-driven and Reactive (model-driven), both using **FormGroup** and **FormControl** building blocks.
+- Reactive forms are recommended for complex applications, as they provide a more robust, scalable, reusable, and testable solution.

 ### Reactive forms

-- are more robust, scalable, reusable and testable
-- best practice is to be used when forms are a key part of the application
-- the form model provides the value and status of the form element at a given point of time: **model-driven approach**
+- In reactive forms, the form model provides the value and status of form elements.
-- each form element in the view is directly linked to a form model (*FormControl* instance)
+- Each form element in the view is directly linked to a **FormControl** instance in the model.
-- updates from the view to the model and from the model to the view are synchronous and aren't dependent on the UI rendered
+- Updates from the view to the model and vice versa are synchronous and independent of UI rendering.
-- validators are not added through attributes in the template
-- validator functions are added directly to the form control model in the component class
+- Validator functions are added directly to form control models in the component class.
 - *e.g.*:

     ```javascript